eclipse-tractusx/eclipse-tractusx.github.io/docs-kits/kits/behaviour-twin-kit/development-view/skill.md

 Skills, even for the same logic, can be defined in a variety of ways.
 Depending on the requirements of a use case, some approaches may be beneficial.

-For the template use cases [Remaining useful Life](../use-cases/rul/overview) and [Health Indicator](../use-cases/hi/overview), there are two different approaches shown:
+For the [template use cases](../use-cases/overview), there are different approaches shown:

 - The **more straight forward approach** is shown in the [Remaining useful Life use case](../use-cases/rul/development-view/skill).
 There, **the skill knows the calculation function's type and its parameters**.